bparanj/crystal/security/logged-out.md

 This diagram illustrates a potential vulnerability where the server-side session is not properly invalidated when a user logs out.
 If the session token remains valid on the server-side, an attacker who obtains the token can gain unauthorized access to the user's account, even after the user has logged out.

-To mitigate this risk, it's important to implement proper session management, including server-side session invalidation upon logout and using secure session token generation and storage mechanisms.
+To mitigate this risk, it's important to implement proper session management,  server-side session invalidation upon logout and using secure session token generation and storage mechanisms.